henrythasler/Leaflet.Geodesic/README.md

-# Testing branch
+# Legacy branch
-Leaflet 1.0 has introduced [incompatible changes](https://github.com/Leaflet/Leaflet/blob/master/CHANGELOG.md) with Leaflet.Geodesic.
-Namely the MultiPolyline class has been removed.
-This means Leaflet.Geodesic has to be changed in some parts.

-This branch has been created to adapt Leaflet.Geodesic to Leaflet 1.0+.
+This branch has been created to support older Leaflet versions before 1.0+.

 # Leaflet.Geodesic